FriendlyMarket/eventful-cep78/README.md

 # CEP-78: Enhanced NFT standard

 This is a fork of the original [CEP-78: Enhanced NFT standard](https://github.com/casper-ecosystem/cep-78-enhanced-nft).
-This is different in that this repo has support for events, royalties and is tailored to use `OwnerReverseLookupMode::NoLookUp`.
+This is different in that this repo has support for events and royalties.

 [![ci-cep-78-enhanced-nft](https://github.com/FriendlyMarket/eventful-cep78/actions/workflows/ci-cep-78-enhanced-nft.yml/badge.svg)](https://github.com/FriendlyMarket/eventful-cep78/actions/workflows/ci-cep-78-enhanced-nft.yml)